 November 30, 2020 - Innovation Pharmaceuticals COVID-19 Clinical Trial to Support Additional Development of Brilacidin as a "Pan-Coronavirus" Therapeutic.
 Additional independent preliminary laboratory research suggests Brilacidin, the Company's flagship defensin mimetic, can treat other endemic human coronaviruses (H-CoVs), such as those causing common colds, and not just SARS-CoV-2, the novel coronavirus responsible for the ongoing global COVID-19 pandemic.

-November 16, 2020 - Innovation Pharmaceuticals announced that an overseas Clinical Trial Application (CTA) had been submitted to the governing health agency, with a U.S. Investigational New Drug (IND) application also to be submitted this week to the FDA.
+November 16, 2020 - Innovation Pharmaceuticals announced that an overseas Clinical Trial Application had been submitted to the governing health agency, with a U.S. Investigational New Drug application submitted this week to the FDA.
 Both these submissions are part of final preparations for the Company's multinational Phase 2 clinical trial of Brilacidin for COVID-19, which is on track to commence in 2020 upon gaining required approvals.